-While we can't cover all types of elder financial exploitation in depth in this module, we will discuss the key points and leave you with some general guidelines you can use to help you identify fraud, scams and other types of financial exploitation and tips to help you prevent it from happening.
-We also provide a list of resources that you can consult as the need arises.
+This module doesn't cover all types of elder financial exploitation in depth however it does discuss the key points and give some general guidelines you can use to help you identify fraud, scams and other types of financial exploitation and tips to help you prevent it from happening.
+This guide also provides a list of resources that you can consult as the need arises.